Bio 2050 - Anatomy and Physiology » Fall 2022 » Lecture Exam 3

 The hyperpolarization that occurs at the end of an action potential is due to the prolonged

-open state of voltage-gated potassium channels.
+A. open state of voltage-gated sodium channels.

-closure of chemically gated sodium channels.
+B. closure of chemically gated sodium channels.

-closure of voltage-gated potassium channels.
+C. open state of voltage-gated potassium channels.

-open state of voltage-gated sodium channels.
+D. closure of voltage-gated potassium channels.

 Question #26